 The addiction detoxification process from alcohol is one that merits the very best in care.
 Depending on the patient’s severity of ethyl alcohol dependence, there are a multitude of tools we use that usually garner far superior results than that of most other detox options.
 Remember, at Revive the goal isn’t merely to detox in comfort and care, the goal is to position the patient in a manner that will most optimally serve them for their ongoing efforts in sobriety.

-Revive remains far more than a medication-assisted environment, in fact we we employ a broad array of approaches and consistently strive to reach new heights in recovery services which exceed industry standards.
+Revive remains far more than an addiction treatment facility, in fact we we employ a broad array of approaches and consistently strive to reach new heights in recovery services which exceed industry standards.
 Examples of what we offer here include:

-- A nationally acclaimed team of addiction and detox certified physicians and support staff
+- A nationally acclaimed team of addiction and detox experts and support staff

 - Holistically based service (acupuncture, therapeutic massage, aromatherapy, etc.)

 - Nutrition therapy by a registered dietitian specializing in addictions & detox